enumivo/enuwalletpro/README.md

 # eoswalletpro.com

-A secure, native eos wallet for storing eos and tokens that follow the eosio.token standard.
+A secure, native eos wallet for storing eos and tokens that follow the enu.token standard.

 # How to build locally on unix